ASI-Olivet/NOLE/README.md

 **Project Purpose**

 **NOLE** is an interactive learning map designed for kids who love boats, water, wildlife, and understanding how things work.
-It helps young explorers learn about Tampa Bay using **real marine data**, **authentic navigation charts**, and **hands-on discovery**—at their own natural learning rhythm.NOLE is a **kid-friendly, research-grade learning tool** that blends:
+It helps young explorers learn about Tampa Bay using **real marine data**, **authentic navigation charts**, and **hands-on discovery**—at their own natural learning rhythm.

+NOLE is a **kid-friendly, research-grade learning tool** that blends:

 - Real **marine and coastal data**
 - Interactive **map layers**